 Speak with Your Teachers About Your Options

-If you find yourself at risk of failing A levels based on your ongoing grades, one of the first productive actions to take is being candid about the situation with your individual subject teachers and guidance counselors.
+If you find yourself at risk of failing A levels based on your ongoing grades, one of the first productive actions to take is being candid about the situation with your individual subject teachers and guidance counsellors.

 Yes, it can feel intimidating opening up about academic struggles, especially if you tend to be a quiet student who flies under the radar.
 However, avoiding the problem won’t make it go away.
 And teachers exist to help guide students through exactly these types of difficult situations.